 Jasmine, Jaden, Mace, and Monique, fairly experienced pro se litigants, will follow a set of general steps to respond to the complaint.

-- Review the complaint and calculate response deadline
+- Review the complaint and determine the response deadline

 - Consider options